On The Issues

 “Transgenders” in Sports

 In 2020, Idaho was the first state to pass the so-called “Fairness in Women’s Sports Act” which simply bans biological males from participating in girls’ sports.
 This is thoroughly common sense and is a question of fairness, because biological males have documented physical strengths over biological females, and thus it is impossible for them to compete against girls on a level playing field.
+Nationally, the Republican Party overwhelmingly supports banning biological males from girls’ sports.

 Critical Race Theory

-Critical Race Theory is an ideology that suggests America is inherently racist, and those particularly who are white and male need to check their “privilege”.
+Critical Race Theory (CRT) is an ideology that suggests America is inherently racist, and those particularly who are white and male need to check their “privilege”.
 Whereas Marxism promoted class division between capitalists and workers, CRT is a leftist replacement of Marxism that promotes class division based on race.

 This year the Idaho legislature considered a $6 million grant that would have paired the Idaho State Board of Education with a private organization that promotes a book called “White Fragility: Why It’s So Hard for White People to Talk About Racism,” by Robin DiAngelo and Michael Dyson to parents.
 The Idaho Association for the Education of Young Children, which would have received the funding from the grant, promotes “Anti-Bias” teacher training, which focuses on making white children aware of their supposedly inherent bias against black students.

 The grant was designed to teach the agenda of the leftist private organization to children aged birth to five years old.
 The Idaho House killed the bill, but the Idaho senate passed a replacement bill, SB 1193, that narrowly passed the Senate by one vote and was never taken up in the House.
-Our incumbent Republican senator, voted with the Democrats in favor of this $6 million in its narrow, by 1 vote, passage in the senate.
+Scott’s opponent voted with the Democrats in favor of this $6 million in its narrow, by 1 vote, passage in the senate.
 Scott Herndon would have voted against this $6 million grant to an organization that is associated with a leftist ideology that teaches class distinction similar to Marxism.

 In 2021, 100% of the Republicans in the Idaho House passed House Bill 249.
 The bill was the third attempt to strengthen parental rights over the sexual topics taught to their children in public schools.
 It would have strengthened parental authority of children by adding opt-in language for discussions on “the topics of sex, gender identity, sexual orientation, eroticism, sexual pleasure, or sexual intimacy.”
 The bill gained 100% of the Republican votes to pass the House and was opposed by 100% of the minority Democrats.